Evoto for Desktop – Wired Tethered Shooting

 In Evoto

-Go to Settings > Preferences > For Tethered Shooting to enable or disable automatic camera connection.
+Go to Settings > Preferences > For Tethered Shooting to enable or disable the automatic camera connection feature.

-Set the camera to Stay On / Do Not Auto Turn Off.
+It is highly recommended to set your camera to Stay On / Do Not Auto Turn Off mode.

-If your camera turns off automatically, Evoto will lose connection.
-Reconnect the USB cable if this happens.
+• If your camera automatically powers off or goes into sleep mode, Evoto will lose the tethered connection.
+You may need to re-establish the connection or reconnect the USB cable if this happens.

-Camera-specific settings may vary.
-Refer to the appropriate camera setup guide:
+Camera-specific settings and requirements may vary.
+Always refer to the appropriate camera setup guide for detailed instructions:

 Tether Shooting Setup – FujiFilm